railsware/js-routes/Readme.md

 Note: this setup doesn't support IDE autocompletion with [Typescript](#definitions)

-This setup can automatically update your routes without `rake js:routes` being called manually.
+The routes files can be automatically updated  without `rake` task being called manually.
 It requires [rails-erb-loader](https://github.com/usabilityhub/rails-erb-loader) npm package to work.

 Add `erb` loader to webpacker: